LuskyX/Project_Karlicek_Krejcar/README.md

 Also, we are scraping Wikipedia to obtain GPS coordinates of municipalities in the Czech Republic.

-All data are then stored in the SQLlite3 database.
+All data are further stored in the SQLlite3 database.

 ## Project structure